 Ben runs Montfort, a digital, social and content marketing agency and has worked for agencies as diverse as Collins Dictionary and American Express.

-Club Workspace sponsors the IPSE Awards and Ben became one of the newest members of Club Workspace Bethnal Green, which is based within The Pill Box.
+Club Workspace sponsors the IPSE Awards and Ben became one of the newest members of Club Workspace Pill Box, which is based within The Pill Box.
 He was kind enough to take a few minutes out to tell us about his business and how co-working is working for him:

 Tell us a bit about yourself